in-the-keyhole/khs-load/README.md

 #
 # Template used to apply token to API request Headers
 #
+#
+# Service level agreement in Milliseconds (reports transaction that  #exceeds this number)
+#
+sla: 1000
 tokentemplate: "Bearer {{.}}"
 #
 # URL required to obtain an authorization Token